 On the other hand, there are quite a few other interesting options competing for your money in the

-mid-tier ultrabook space, both in the Intel camp with options such as the Dell XPS 13 or the Asus ZenBook S 13 Flip OLED, but also in the AMD camp with devices such as the Asus ZenBook S 13 OLED or the HP Pavilion Aero 13.
+mid-tier ultrabook space, both in the Intel camp with options such as the Dell XPS 13, the Asus ZenBook S 13 OLED, or the Asus ZenBook S 13 Flip OLED, but also in the AMD camp with devices such as the Asus ZenBook S 13 OLED or the HP Pavilion Aero 13.
 And there’s also the MacBook Air M1.
-Each have their own share of advantages and quirks, so it’s up to you to choose the one that makes the most sense for your needs and budget.
+Each has its own share of advantages and quirks, so it’s up to you to choose the one that makes the most sense for your needs and budget.

 This wraps up my time with the Lenovo Slim 7i Carbon (Yoga Slim 7 Carbon here in Europe), but I’d love to hear your thoughts on it, so get in touch down below.